 The self-discovery and introspection of Mary–finally waking up to the reality of her addiction and peeling off the layers of denial–is played out with subtle brilliance by Aya Cash.
 Her character is one of the many frayed strings that makes up the tangled netting of a family in crisis.

 The most compelling drama in this film is between Mary, her ailing and estranged father, and her younger half-sister.
 “I have a complicated relationship with my family,” says Molly, who explains that the idea for the script was born out of wondering what kind of circumstance she could imagine being put in with her family, and how that might play out.
 “Like any film or creative work, there’s part of a person in there…there are a lot of emotional truths for me in this film.”

-It was this time last year that Molly was accepted into the Canadian Film Centre’s Features Program and awarded a grant from Telefilm’s Micro-Budget programme and the Harold Greenberg Fund.
-Mary Goes Round is one of the buzziest homegrown films at TIFF; this is an exciting and rare honour for a first-time feature filmmaker who created worked with a micro budget.
+In 2016, Molly was accepted into the Canadian Film Centre’s Features Program and awarded a grant from Telefilm’s Micro-Budget programme and the Harold Greenberg Fund.
+Mary Goes Round was one of the buzziest homegrown films at TIFF 2017–an exciting and rare honour for a first-time feature filmmaker who created worked with a micro budget.